8 Insider Tips To Help You Ace A Job Interview

 Show us you’re interested in the job

 At a basic level, act like you want the job.
 I’ve had a candidate appear like he was about to fall asleep, another look like she’d rather be anywhere but there, and one even checked her phone multiple times during the interview – and it wasn’t an emergency.
 We work in communications, so we’re going to be looking at your non-verbal cues as well as listening to what’s coming out of your mouth.
 This includes body language and what you’re wearing.
-We’re in a creative industry, so you’re not expected to wear a navy power suit, but you are expected to look like someone we can introduce to our clients – some of whom do wear the suit.
+We’re in a creative industry, so you need a navy power suit, but you should look like someone we can introduce to our clients – even the ones who do wear the suit.
 Leave the midriff tops, cheeky shorts and rubber thongs for the pub.

 Know us – even just a little

 If you don’t know what we do, how do you know you want to work for us?
 The number of written applications we’ve received from people who clearly have no clue about what we do or who we do it for is countless.
 They get filed straight into the bin.
 Show us you’ve done some research into our business, our clients, our work, our people and our industry.
 Just like most businesses, we have a website and multiple social media accounts as well as our individual LinkedIn accounts.
 Use them.
 You don’t have to know us inside-out, but demonstrate you know something interesting.

 This is one of the key attributes we look for.
 We don’t want “Yes” men and women.
 Spectrum likes people who ask, “Why?”
 We want people who challenge us on our thoughts, processes and actions.
 Show us you aren’t afraid to speak up when you have a better idea or see a different way to do something.
 Our industry and our business are continually evolving, and we rely on our people to make sure we remain at the forefront.